Today is the last day of February which I consider perfect to finish this mini series about our winter walks. You can read part 1 here.

 Then he saw something in the distance that he wanted to show me.
 It was a playground behind the locked fence.
 He wanted to go in and ride a push motorcycles parked there.
 I explained him that I do not have keys and therefore we can not get in.
 I encouraged him to try the handle.
 Of course, it was locked.
 Tantrum.
 Playground fence biting included.
 Refusal to take his stroller and continue in the walk or go home.
 Me desperately carrying him home.
 Both of us crying.
 Each of us for different reasons.
 Leaving B. at home with M. and coming back to the playground for the doll stroller.
 Announcement – we do not take any toys outside for next few walks, because this was the second time something like this happened.

 After few similarly spiced up days I got so nervous going outside that the next day I had cramps in my stomach and we needed to come back home after a while.
 B. was crying that he wants to stay outside so we stayed on our loggia.
 It was safer, toilet was close enough for me.
+So we had a short break from our winter walks.

 February 10, 2021